Trendyol/kubectl-easy-rollback/README.md

 # EasyRollback

-EasyRollback is aim to easy rollback to previous images that  deployed.
+EasyRollback is aim to easy rollback to previous images that  deployed on k8s environment
 ## Installation

 You should have go installation first [go](https://golang.org/dl/) to install Golang.